Dragan-Manevski/Dragan-Manevski/README.md

 - 👋 Hi, I’m @Dragan-Manevski
 - 👀 I’m interested in Data Analytics, Machine Learning, and Salesforce Administration & Development
-- 🌱 I’m currently learning about the customizing of the Salesforce Platform
+- 🌱 I’m currently learning about customizing the Salesforce Platform
 - 💞️ I’m looking to collaborate on Data Analytics, Machine Learning, or Salesforce Administration projects
 - 📫 How to reach me: draganmanevski@yahoo.com